 Link partners are collaborating with parents and residents in the Best Start communities to develop a Community Park Plan.
 This plan will outline the community’s priorities for park and open space, ensuring that the leveraged funding responds to their needs.

 3. Partner with L.A.
 County Regional Parks and Open Space District (RPOSD) to integrate Link into the TAP program for Measure A.

 First 5 LA has partnered with RPOSD who oversees the distribution of Measure A funding.
 As part of this, RPOSD is developing a Technical Assistance Program (TAP) to help municipalities and nonprofits apply for funding.
 RPOSD is using Link as a potential model for the TAP program.

-Initially, the Link model is being advanced in three of First 5 LA’s Best Start Communities.
+Initially, the Link model is being advanced in four of First 5 LA’s Best Start Communities.
 These communities have an activated group of residents working on policy, systems and environmental changes to benefit families with children ages prenatal to five.
 The first Link pilot sites include: